supermihi/pytaglib/README.rst

 pyprinttags
 -----------

 This package also installs the small script ``pyprinttags``.
-It takes a file as its single command-line parameter and will display all known metadata of that file on the terminal.
+It takes one or more files as command-line parameters and will display all known metadata of that files on the terminal.
+If unsupported tags (a.k.a. non-textual information) are found, they can optionally be removed from the file.